manureno/sparkonk8s/README.md

 # Spark On Kubernetes

 This project is a step-by-step guide to get a Spark workload running on an IBM Cloud Kubernetes cluster.
+It is inspired by the official Spark documentation : https://spark.apache.org/docs/latest/running-on-kubernetes.html

 **Pre Requisite**
 A Kubernetes Cluster and a Container Registry Namespace have been provisioned on IBM Cloud.